Zurc/users-ui/README.md

 ## NGRX - Redux DevTools

-If you have [Redux DevTools](https://github.com/reduxjs/redux-devtools) you'll be able to see how state changes
+If you have [Redux DevTools](https://github.com/reduxjs/redux-devtools) you'll be able to see how the state of the app changes.

 ## Running unit tests